Let's Talk Program

 What is “Let’s Talk”?

 “Let's Talk” is a program that provides easy access to informal confidential consultations with therapists from Counseling and Psychological Services (CAPS).
-CAPS therapists hold walk-in hours at sites around campus for two hours during the week.
+CAPS therapists hold walk-in hours at sites around campus for one to two hours during the week.
 There is no appointment or fee necessary.

 What happens during a visit to “Let's Talk”?
+Where/when does it occur?

 How is “Let's Talk” different from Counseling and Psychological Services (CAPS)?